erangell/azurewordpress/readme.md

 * SSL support for connecting to Azure MySQL
 * Web tier runs on Azure App Services for Linux or any Docker container
 * Includes Dockerfile for building custom images
-     For convenience, the Docker and SQL directories are in a single repo
+     For convenience, the Docker and SQL files are in a single repo
      This presents a security risk, so remove the directories from you production repo

 ## Replacements